BabbleSim/ext_nRF_hw_models/docs/UART.md

 ### Backends:

-Today there are 2 backends to choose from:
+Today there are 3 backends to choose from:
  * The loopback backend
  * The FIFO backend
+ * The PTY backend

 #### The Loopback backend